Homer vs. the Eighteenth Amendment: Plot

-When his supply of beer runs out, Homer begins to distill his own homemade liquor.
-However, his stills begin to explode, due to Homer not knowing how to properly make his own alcohol, and he agrees with Marge to stop when one of the exploding stills sets him on fire.
-He is then confronted by a desperate ex-Chief Wiggum, who attempts to mug him with the remains of his gun (rendered non-functional after pawning the chamber and trigger), and both confide their distaste for Banner.
-In an attempt to rekindle Wiggum's career, Homer allows the former police chief to turn him in, hoping that Wiggum will get his job back by doing what Banner couldn't.
-After confessing to his crimes in public, Homer, originally believing he would be let off with a light punishment, faces expulsion from the town (and presumably death) by an archaic catapult, showing how anachronistic the law really was.
-Marge tells everyone that this law and punishment make no sense and it is meaningless to punish Homer, especially for their freedom to drink.
-When Banner steps up to lecture the town on the reasons why the law must be upheld, he accidentally steps on the catapult; Wiggum then has him catapulted.
-The town clerk then finds out that the Prohibition law was actually repealed a year after it was enacted, so Homer is released.
-Mayor Quimby then asks if Homer can become the Beer Baron again and supply the town with alcohol, but Homer tells him that he is retired.
-Within five minutes, Fat Tony is only too happy to oblige, and Springfield salutes alcohol's qualities as Homer proclaims his undying love of alcohol by saying, "To alcohol!
+When the beer supply runs out, Homer distills his own liquor at home but eventually his stills explode, leading Homer to cease bootlegging (after one sets him on fire).
+A desperate ex-Chief Wiggum attempts to mug Homer with the remains of his gun, leading Homer to pity Wiggum and allowing him to turn him over to the police.
+After confessing to his crimes in public, Homer, originally believing he would be let off with a light punishment, faces expulsion from the town (and likely death) by catapult.
+Marge pleads with the town not to punish Homer as the prohibition law and its punishment make no sense and are robbing people of their freedoms.
+When Banner steps up to lecture the town on the reasons why the law must be upheld, Wiggum, having heard enough, has him catapulted.
+The town clerk then finds out that the prohibition law was actually repealed a year after it was enacted and Homer is released.
+Mayor Quimby asks Homer if he can re-supply the town with alcohol, but Homer tells him that he is retired.
+Within five minutes, Fat Tony and the mob have the town re-stocked and Springfield salutes alcohol's qualities, with Homer proclaiming his undying love of alcohol by saying, "To alcohol!
 The cause of, and solution to, all of life's problems."
-The entire town cheers Homer with beers in hands.